 The New School is a vital force in Creative Writing—to New York City, to the nation, and to the world.
 The New School has established its excellence in all aspects of the writing life, from draft to publication.

 Ongoing readings, lectures, forums, and other public programs bring visiting writers, teachers, editors, publishers, and literary agents to The New School.
-As an active player in today’s cultural conversation, The New School maintains long-standing relationships with foundational literary and cultural institutions, hosting awards ceremonies and events for the National Book Foundation, the National Book Critics Circle, PEN America, Cave Canem, the Poetry Foundation, the Council of Literary Magazines and Publishers (CLMP), the Poetry Society of America, the Academy of American Poets, the Story Prize, and the Publishing Triangle, among others.
+As an active player in today’s cultural conversation, The New School maintains long-standing relationships with foundational literary and cultural institutions, hosting awards ceremonies and events for the National Book Foundation, the National Book Critics Circle, PEN America, Cave Canem, the Poetry Foundation, the Council of Literary Magazines and Presses (CLMP), Strand Bookstore, the Poetry Society of America, the Story Prize, and the Publishing Triangle, among others.

 What is the Creative Writing Program's publishing record?

-In 2017 alone, 39 books were published by MFA program alumni; 15 books were published by Creative Writing faculty.
-For more examples of the books, stories, poems, essays, journals, films, organizations, and numerous other projects of our students and graduates, visit us on Twitter.
+In 2019 alone, 35 books were published by Creative Writing alumni and faculty.
+For more examples of the books, stories, poems, essays, journals, films, organizations, and numerous other projects of our students and graduates, visit us on Twitter and Instagram.

 Who are some people who have taught writing at The New School?
 Who teaches writing at The New School now?
 Who are some people who’ve gone to The New School?